What is the call of the void?

 The call of the void is a brief urge to do something risky, even though you don’t intend to follow through.
 With it, you may think about jumping off a tall building or swerving into traffic.

 These types of intrusive thoughts are common and you can probably manage them on your own.
 If they’re distressing, a mental health provider can help you learn how to cope.
-Reach out to an expert at Banner Health if intrusive thoughts are interfering with your life.
+If intrusive thoughts are causing stress or interfering with your daily life, a Banner Health behavioral health specialist can help you understand what’s behind them and build coping strategies.